Spotfire Developer Documentation

 • You must have a supported version of Visual Studio installed and configured for a Spotfire client.

 • You must have access to Spotfire Package Builder.
-See Spotfire Package Builder for more information.
+See Spotfire Package Builder console for more information.

-• You must have the Spotfire Windows application installed on your computer.
+• To debug and test the extension locally, you must have the Spotfire Windows application installed on your computer.

 Extending the Spotfire platform is a straightforward procedure based on the extension mechanism: